tandao0909/hands-on-with-DS/Chapter 5/note.md

 - If we apply the rule that every instance must be off the street and on the right side, then it's called *hard margin classification*.
 - The problem with hard margin classification is it only works with linearly separable data and extremely sensitive to outliers.
+- In contrast with hard margin classification, support vectors in soft margin classification consist of instances lie inside the margin, on the edge of margin and on the wrong side of the model.

 ## Comment on plots
 - Look at the first two plots in the learning notebook: